-Quicken Loans initial application form is short and easy to complete.
-If you meet the basic eligibility criteria, a loan officer will contact you and help you open a My Quicken Loan account where you can upload the necessary documentation (bank statements, tax forms, and pay stubs).
+Quicken Loans first application form is short and easy to complete.
+If you meet the essential eligibility criteria, a loan officer will contact you and help you open a My Quicken Loan account where you can upload the necessary documentation (bank statements, tax forms, and pay stubs).
 Here is a detailed review of each step of the application form.

 1. Choose What Type Of Mortgage You Want

 Quicken Loans offers to refinance and purchase loans

 Provide the purpose of your loan, what stage you are in the buying process (signed a purchase agreement, buying in a few months, researching options), and where (state and county) you plan to purchase the property.

 3. Borrower Eligibility